scds/intro-twine/lessons/lesson2.md

 <img width="75%" src="../assets/img/lessons/text3.png" style="border: solid 2px black">

 {: .note }
-You can scroll down to see more options in the text styles.
+You can scroll down to see more options for the text styles.

 There's lots of customization available in this menu, allowing for font variants, underlines, strikes, superscripts, subscripts, outlines, letter spacing, flips, stretches, and animations.